-North America - The Agency uses various forms of media, such as radio, the Internet, daily emails, smartphone applications, and printed discipleship and devotional materials throughout North America.
+North America - The Agency uses various forms of media, such as radio, the Internet, daily emails, smartphone applications, smart speaker technology, social media, and printed discipleship and devotional materials throughout North America.
 It offers a suite of programs tailored for specific audiences:

-- Church Juice A program providing resources for church leaders to intentionally engage their congregations and communities in meaningful ways.
-It includes free resources to help refine church websites, social media, branding, and marketing. - Family Fire An online community exploring what it means to be Holy Spirit-led in families, dating, marriages, parenting, in-law relationships, and other topics.
-A team of therapists, pastors, and writers stoke the Spirit's flame through live retreat events and encouragement on the web, social media, and email. - Groundwork A half-hour radio program and podcast to build a biblical foundation for life.
-Christian Reformed Church in North America (CRCNA) hosts invite listeners into conversation that digs deeply into the substance of God's Word. - Kid's Corner A half-hour kids audio adventure for radio and podcast.
-Fun stories show kids how they are an important part of God's big story.
-Kid's Corner includes web-based resources to help parents guide their children as they grow in lifelong relationships with Jesus. - Think Christian An online magazine and podcast where Christians bridge the perceived gap between faith and culture.
-Thoughtful discussions explore God's sovereignty over culture and what it means to live and think as a Christian. - Today A daily devotional that helps people refresh, refocus, and renew their faith.
+- Church Juice This is a program providing resources for church leaders to intentionally engage their congregations and communities in meaningful ways.
+It includes free resources to help refine church websites, social media, branding, and marketing. - Family Fire This is an online community exploring what it means to be Holy Spirit-led in families, dating, marriages, parenting, in-law relationships, and other topics.
+A team of therapists, pastors, and writers stoke the Spirit's flame through live retreat events and encouragement on the web, social media, and email. - Groundwork This is a half-hour radio program and podcast to build a biblical foundation for life.
+The Christian Reformed Church in North America (CRCNA) hosts invite listeners into conversation that digs deeply into the substance of God's Word. - Kid's Corner This is a website that helps kids find their place in God's story.
+Kid's Corner includes web-based resources to help parents guide their children as they grow in lifelong relationships with Jesus, such as a weekly kids' devotion and parent blog, audio adventures, audio bible stories, Kids in Action videos, and DIY activities. - Think Christian This is an online magazine and podcast where Christians bridge the perceived gap between faith and culture.
+Thoughtful discussions explore God's sovereignty over culture and what it means to live and think as a Christian. - Today This is a daily devotional that helps people refresh, refocus, and renew their faith.
 Today contributors provide reflection and insight, from years of ministry experience, into biblical themes developed over an entire month, such as a 30-day Bible study.
 Today is distributed in print, on the web, as a mobile app, as a two-minute audio version, and via daily emails.
-The devotional is also distributed as a podcast and available on smart speakers such as Amazon Alexa and Google Assistant. - Prayer Ministry A program coordinating a team of over 8,400 prayer volunteers who pray for the hundreds of individuals who request prayer through one of the above six programs each week.
-Volunteers are provided with resources to help them grow in knowledge and gain confidence for their prayer lives.
+The devotional is also distributed as a podcast and available on smart speakers, such as Amazon Alexa and Google Assistant. - Prayer Ministry This is a program coordinating a team of over 8,700 prayer volunteers who pray for the hundreds of individuals who request prayer through one of the above six programs each week.
+Prayer Learners, numbering close to 10,000, are provided with resources to help them grow in knowledge and gain confidence for their prayer lives.

-International - Using relevant media to reach specific people groups, the Agency carries out programming internationally in ten of the major world languages (those with over 100 million speaking the language).
+International - Using relevant media to reach specific people groups, the Agency carries out programming internationally in ten of the major world languages (those with over 100 million speaking the language) consisting of Arabic, Chinese, English, French, Hindi, Indonesian, Japanese, Portuguese, Russian, and Spanish.
 Individuals around the world have access to God's Word in their own language every day.
 Responses have been received from nearly every country.